gilbarbara/react-joyride/docs/custom-components.md

 # Custom Components

 You can use custom components to have complete control of the UI.
-They will receive data through props and need to be a React class or forwardRef since it needs to set `ref`
+They will receive data through props and need to be a React class or forwardRef since it needs to set `ref.`

 {% hint style="info" %}
-If you are looking to customize the default UI, check the [styling](styling.md) docs.
+If you want to customize the default UI, check the [styling](styling.md) docs.
 {% endhint %}

 ## beaconComponent